splanck/vlibc/vlibcdoc.md

 ## Limitations

- - The I/O routines perform no buffering and provide only basic error reporting.
+ - The I/O routines perform simple optional buffering and provide only basic error reporting.
  - Process creation currently relies on Linux-specific syscalls.
  - BSD support is experimental and some subsystems may not compile yet.
  - The `system()` helper spawns `/bin/sh -c` and lacks detailed status